Frequently Asked Questions

 As well as training plans, each of our monthly emails will include a section on responsible riding.
-It is important to remember that the key factor of training is to get out on the bike as much as you can, as well as learning key skills that you will need for the ride, such as riding in a group.
-Therefore we strongly recommend riders get practice group riding, train on undulating terrain and perhaps have a go at a multi-day sportive such as the Dulux London Revolution 2019.
+It is important to remember that the key factor of training is to get out on the bike as much as you can, as well as learning key skills that you will need for the ride.
+Therefore it is also recommendable for riders to get some practice group riding, train on undulating terrain and perhaps have a go at a multi-day sportive such as the Dulux Trade London Revolution 2019.

 What is the Broom Wagon?

 Each pit stop and the finish line has a cut off time, which will be publicised before the event and reiterated each day.
 We operate a ‘broom wagon’ vehicle to pick up those who fall behind the stated cut off times.